 NCERT solutions class 7 science chapter 17 forests our lifeline is one of the most interesting chapters in class 7 Science.
-The NCERT solutions for class 7 science chapter 17 forests our lifeline is provided here so that students can learn the concept of the chapter in an interactive manner.
+The class 7 science chapter 17 NCERT solutions are provided here so that students can learn the concept of the chapter in an interactive manner.
 The solutions are prepared by expert teachers in a unique manner so that students can understand the concepts with ease.
-NCERT solutions for class 7 science chapter 17 will help students to get familiar with the exam pattern and the syllabus of the examination.
-Get the NCERT solutions for class 7 science chapter 17 pdf given below.
+NCERT solutions will help students to get familiar with the exam pattern and the syllabus of the examination.

 Q.1.
 Explain how animals make forest clean and regenerate.